Counterfort Retaining Wall

-The counterfort retaining wall is a type of retaining wall with counterforts attached to the inside face of the wall to further resist lateral thrust and materials used for retaining walls are treated lumber, concrete block systems, stone, brick, and poured concrete.
+The counterfort retaining wall is a retaining wall with counterforts attached to the inside face of the wall to resist further lateral thrust, and materials used for retaining walls are treated lumber, concrete block systems, stone, brick, and poured concrete.

-The stem and the base and also base slab are tied together by counterforts at suitable intervals in the counterfort retaining wall and the vertical stem, as well as the hell slab, acts as a continuous slab because of the provision of counterforts.
+The stem and the base and base slab are tied together by counterforts at suitable intervals in the counterfort retaining wall and the vertical stem.
+The hell slab acts as a continuous slab because of the provision of counterforts.

-To counterforts, the stem and heel slabs are effectively fixed so due to lateral earth pressure, the stem bends horizontally between the counterforts.
-Thus due to the reduction of the moment, the thickness of the stem and the heel slab is considerably reduced.
+To counterforts, the stem and heel slabs are effectively fixed, so the stem bends horizontally between the counterforts due to lateral earth pressure.
+Thus, due to reducing the moment, the stem and the heel slab thickness are considerably reduced.

-To reduce the shear forces and bending moments imposed on the wall by the soil the counterforts tie the slab and base together.
-For height over about 6m counterfort retaining wall is economical and is adopted for larger heights.
+To reduce the shear forces and bending moments imposed on the wall by the soil, the counterforts tie the slab and base together.
+For heightss over about 6m, a counterfort retaining wall is economical and is adopted for larger heights.

-These walls can be precast or formed on-site and for heights above 25 ft more economical than cantilever walls.
+These walls can be precast or formed on-site, and heights above 25 ft are more economical than cantilever walls.

 Parts of Counterfort Retaining Wall:

-There are the following parts of counterfort retaining wall as given below;
+There are the following parts of the counterfort retaining wall as given below;

 Design of Stem:

-As a continuous slab, the stem acts, and on the slab, soil pressure acts as the load.
+- As a continuous slab, the stem acts, and soil pressure acts as the load on the slab.

 Bending Moment for Stem: